-After first stating for openers what love is: love is patient and kind, Paul then describes the characteristic elements of love’s non-existence.
+After first stating for openers what love is—love is patient and kind—Paul then describes the characteristic elements of love’s non-existence.
 The following seven descriptors on this inspired-by-God passage list what love is not.
-Sometimes the best way to describe what something is by stating what it’s not.
+Sometimes the best way to describe something is to state what it’s not.

 After briefly examining and defining all of these virtues in 1 Corinthians 13, I want to review Colossians 3:12–14 for additional insights relative to the emotional aspects of love in order to round out the study because love is emotive as well.
 (However, I want to be careful not to get the cart before the horse.)

-Keep in mind that emotions, both good and bad, always stem from a person’s proper or improper thinking, respectively.
+Keep in mind that emotions, both good and bad, always stem from a person’s thinking, both proper and improper.

 Given our cultural misunderstanding of love, it is essential to approach and teach on love in this order: 1 Corinthians 13 before Colossians 3.

 Patient literally means “suffers long.”
 This first characteristic is the ability to be taken advantage of by a person many times and not be upset.
 The root word means “to persevere.”
 James uses this same Greek word in describing the attitudinal response of the prophets of old whose words went unheeded by their peers (cf. James 5:8).
 Program your mind with Philippians 1:6: